celo-org/docs/docs/protocol/plumo.md

 - Operating system: Linux, macOS, Windows
 - Recommended internet connection speed: 10Mbit upload

-With these kind of machines, participiation in the setup should take around 30 hours, potentially a bit more or much less, depending on your specific hardware and internet connection.
+With these kinds of machines, participation in the setup should take around 30 hours, potentially a bit more or much less, depending on your specific hardware and internet connection.

 ## Running the Setup